 In English 298 you will develop an understanding of some key practices of interpretation, including strategies for “close reading” (analysis focused on specific passages of a text) and for using key analytical categories, which may include, for example, form, genre, audience, representation, figurative language, performance, media/mediation.
 After successful completion of 298, a student can declare the English Minor.

-Students must successfully complete 15 credits in English courses, fulfilling two (2) of the core requirements, using two separate courses (6 credits): pre-1642, pre-1830, pre-1900, American literature, Identity and Difference, and Poetry.
-Students must then complete an additional nine (9) credits of elective English courses.
+Students must successfully complete 18 credits of English courses, taking English 298 as the prequisite course (3 credits) and fulfilling at least two of the following core requirements by taking two separate courses (6 credits): pre-1642, pre-1830, pre-1900, American literature, Identity and Difference, and Poetry.
+Students must also complete an additional nine credits (9) of elective English courses.

 How to Declare